 You usually do not have to start repaying your loans right away.
 This “waiting period” after graduation and before repayment begins is known as a “grace period.”

 Grace periods can be extended for up to three years (in addition to the standard six months) if a borrower is serving on active duty in the Armed Forces.
 Repayment begins after the grace period is over.
-See the special programs for military section of this site for information about other options for military service members and certain civilians affected by war or national emergencies.
-Be advised that you lose any remaining grace period if you consolidate your loans.
+You can only use the grace period once per loan, so if you go back to school after your grace period ends, that loan will not be eligible for a second grace period upon graduation from the subsequent program.
+New loans will be eligible for a grace period.

 Stafford Loans

 You have six months to begin repayment on Stafford loans after graduation, or after you leave school or drop below half-time enrollment.
 Older Stafford Loans may have a longer grace period.
-You can also request a shorter grace period if you want to start repaying sooner, and avoid unnecessary interest capitalization.
-“Capitalization” is when interest accrued during the grace period or other deferment is added to the loan principal when repayment begins.

 Interest will not accrue while you are in school, and during the grace period for subsidized Stafford loans.
 The government pays the interest on these loans.
 This is not the case for unsubsidized loans.
 If you have unsubsidized loans, you may either pay the interest during the in-school deferment and grace periods, or the interest will be capitalized when repayment begins.
 Be advised that this grace period “interest subsidy” was eliminated for Direct subsidized loans made on or after July 1, 2012 and before July 1, 2014.